-“In my second year we designed and made a prosthetic hand for a child…this kind of hands-on work is not common in the UK, and is one of the things that makes Surrey a unique place to study engineering.”
+"In my second year, we designed and made a prosthetic hand for a child.
+This kind of real-life work is not common in UK universities, and it's one of the things that makes Surrey a unique place to study engineering."

 "I fell in love with the University of Surrey when I came for an applicant day: it felt like home and I knew that this was where I wanted to study.

 I originally studied Mechanical Engineering but after my first year I decided to switch to Medical Engineering because I found the medical applications we were learning about to be fascinating.

 The University was very helpful when I was trying to decide, and changing courses was very quick and simple.